ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 ## Taiko

 Taiko makes use of a contract called `InvokableAccount`.
-On the Ethereum mainnet L1 side, a contract called `SignalService` has an 'emitSignal`function that must be called with appropriate calldata by the successful proposal to effect a change on the Taiko target chain.
 Proposal calldata on mainnet meant for the Taiko chain should be forwarded through a call to`emitSignal`on the chain's corresponding mainnet`SignalService` contract.
 The call would have wrapped calldata for the Uniswap contract function call that would effect the change.
 An example:

 ```